-ESG Integration is the inclusion of environmental, social and governance ("ESG") issues in our investment analysis in order to identify ESG risks and consider them accordingly in our investment decision making.
+ESG Integration is the consideration of environmental, social and governance ("ESG") issues in our investment analysis in order to identify ESG-related risks to investment returns and consider them accordingly in our investment decision making.
 ESG issues, which are also called sustainability factors, include the risks associated with climate change.